-- Free initial advice and guidance;
+- Free initial advice and guidance

-- No win, no fee when appropriate;
+- No win, no fee claims when appropriate

-- Access to expert advice and reports on your claim;
+- Access to expert advice and reports on your claim

-- Access to leading barristers based nationally; and
+- Access to leading barristers based nationally

-- Access to ongoing clinical rehabilitation/treatment.
+- Access to ongoing clinical rehabilitation/treatment

 Why choose us for your medical negligence claim?